-Prerequisite(s): Admission to the Educator Preparation Program, approval of the Teacher Education Committee and enrolled in a clinical teaching course.

-Clinical teaching is among the final requirements in the graduate Educator Preparation Program.
+Prerequisite(s): Admission to the Educator Preparation Program and approval of the Teacher Education Committee Corequisite(s): EDUC 5361 and EDUC 5000 and enrollment in clinical teaching in student's area of certification Clinical teaching is among the final requirements in the graduate educator preparation program.
 This course must be taken during one of the last two semesters prior to graduation.
 In this course students are assigned to a classroom or classrooms for half of the semester from Monday through Friday for the entire school day.
-This course must be taken concurrently with EDUC 5361; this provides a full semester of clinical teaching experience.
+The corequisite EDUC 5361 provides a full semester of clinical teaching experience.
 The course is part of the preparation for both the MED degree and certification in Spanish (EC-12).
-Students enrolled in clinical teaching must also enroll and attend the Clinical Teaching Seminar EDUC 5000.

-EDUC 5371 Clinical Teaching in the EC-6 Classroom or Clinical Teaching in the EC-6 Bilingual Classroom Prerequisite(s): Admission to the Educator Preparation Program, approval of the Teacher Education Committee and enrolled in a clinical teaching course.
+EDUC 5371 Clinical Teaching in the EC-6 Classroom

+Prerequisite(s): Admission to the Educator Preparation Program and approval of the Teacher Education Committee Corequisite(s): EDUC 5000 and enrollment in clinical teaching in student's area of certification

-Clinical teaching is among the final requirements in the graduate Educator Preparation Program.
+Clinical teaching is among the final requirements in the graduate educator preparation program.
 This course must be taken during one of the last two semesters prior to graduation.
 In this course students are assigned to a classroom or classrooms the semester from Monday through Friday for the entire school day.
 This course is part of the preparation for both the MED degree and certification in EC-6 or EC-6 Bilingual.
-Students enrolled in clinical teaching must also enroll and attend the Clinical Teaching Seminar EDUC 5000.